-To explore the possible role of humanitarian concerns, we relied on the results of two conjoint experiments, one from 2015 (Bansak et al. 2016) with European respondents and one from 2019 with U.S. respondents (Steele et al. 2023).
+To explore the possible role of humanitarian concerns, we relied on the results of two conjoint experiments, one from 2015 (Bansak, Hainmueller, and Hangartner 2016) with European respondents and one from 2019 with U.S. respondents (Steele, Abdelaaty, and Than 2023).
 They both calculate preferences for refugees from different countries of origin, net of other applicant characteristics.
 We use the relative rank of each country of origin as a dependent variable and regress it on two indicators of the degree of civilian victimization in that country: the average annual death count of civilians in the years before the survey and the level of state terror against citizens during the year of the survey.
-The results, shown in Figure A5 in the online Supplementary Materials, suggest that countries of origin with a greater degree of civilian victimization are not systematically preferred by Western respondents.
+The results, shown in Supplementary Figure A5, suggest that refugees from countries of origin with a greater degree of civilian victimization are not systematically preferred by Western respondents.
 We therefore do not think that escalating humanitarian concerns after Russia's invasion of Ukraine sufficiently confound the observed rivalry/alliance effects to undermine our interpretation of the results.